 File permissions The file must be accessible by the user's file system permissions.
 Data flow A copy of the file is streamed from the client machine to the application server, then from the application server to the database server.
 The file copy on the application server is deleted after the import is complete.
-Ramifications / Slower performance (file is copied multiple times) Limitations Only available when running the import interactively Maximum file size of 100MB Use specified path File permissions The file must be accessible by the application server or the cloud integration service.
-File permissions File permissions Data flow service. • The file path must be a UNC path, not a mapped drive (meaning The file path must be a UNC path, not a mapped drive (meaning \\servername\foldername, not I:\foldername).
-Data flow The file path must be a UNC path, not a mapped drive (meaning \\servername\foldername, not I:\foldername).
-The file is streamed from the file source to the database server for import.
+Ramifications / Limitations Slower performance (file is copied multiple times) Only available when running the import interactively Maximum file size of 100MB Use specified path File permissions The file must be accessible by the application server or the cloud integration service.
+The file path must be a UNC path, not a mapped drive (meaning \servername\foldername, not I:\foldername).
+Data flow The file is streamed from the file source to the database server for import.
+Ramifications / Limitations Faster performance Maximum file size of 2GB Can be used in Scheduler